nablarch/nablarch-document/en/application_framework/application_framework/libraries/tag.rst

  Since HTML5 attributes other than the above cannot be used, if it becomes necessary to use other attributes, then extend the custom tags in each project.

 .. important::
- Custom tags are meant for Web applications in which simple screen transition as shown below is performed.
+ Custom tags are meant for web applications in which simple screen transition as shown below is performed.
  For this reason, custom tags are not compatible with creation of screens with rich content focusing on operability and SPAs (Single Page Application).

  * Search screen → Search/Detail Display based on detail screen